 Surely we are not blind, are we?

-Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, see link below, pages 169-178; and the writings of Amy-Jill Levine, et. al. See below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 169-178; and the writings of Amy-Jill Levine, et. al. See below.

 John 9:1-41 (NRSV)

 1 As he walked along, he saw a man blind from birth.
 2 His disciples asked him, "Rabbi, who sinned, this man or his parents, that he was born blind?"
 3 Jesus answered, "Neither this man nor his parents sinned; he was born blind so that God's works might be revealed in him.
 4 We must work the works of him who sent me while it is day; night is coming when no one can work.
 5 As long as I am in the world, I am the light of the world."
 6 When he had said this, he spat on the ground and made mud with the saliva and spread the mud on the man's eyes, 7 saying to him, "Go, wash in the pool of Siloam" (which means Sent).
 Then he went and washed and came back able to see.
 8 The neighbors and those who had seen him before as a beggar began to ask, "Is this not the man who used to sit and beg?"
 9 Some were saying, "It is he."
 Others were saying, "No, but it is someone like him."
 He kept saying, "I am the man."
 10 But they kept asking him, "Then how were your eyes opened?"
 11 He answered, "The man called Jesus made mud, spread it on my eyes, and said to me, 'Go to Siloam and wash.'
 Then I went and washed and received my sight."
 12 They said to him, "Where is he?"
 He said, "I do not know."